 All was still and black.
-In the darkness of the close space, Karigan breathed shallowly trying not to waste the already thin air.
-She had been trapped in the small space for what seemed like days but judging by the quality of the air it could have only been hours.
+In the darkness of the closed space, Karigan breathed shallowly in a vain attempt not to waste the already thin air.
+She had been trapped in the small space for what seemed like days but judging by the existence of breathable air it could have only been a matter of hours.
 She was calm now, resigned to her fate.

-She had given up fighting; her fists ached from pounding on the stone above her and her voice felt hoarse from shouting for help.
-Clearly wherever she was no one was around to hear her lame attempts of escape from her tomb.
-In her despair she had tried to use both her sabre and the Bonewood staff despite the small space, all she had ended up doing was finding more uncomfortable positions to lay in.
+She had given up fighting; her fists ached from pounding on the immoveable stone above, her voice hoarse from desperately shouting for help.
+Clearly wherever she was, there was no one around to hear her lame attempts of escape from her tomb.
+In her despair she had tried to use both her sabre and the Bonewood staff despite the lack of space to manoeuvre either of them, all she had ended up doing was finding more uncomfortable positions to lay in.

-Her entire body ached and the intense pain had that she had earned from pulling the shattered glass from the mirror out of her legs had subsided.
+Her entire body ached, yet the intense pain had that she had earned from pulling the shattered glass of the mirror from her legs had subsided in the past hours.
 The cold was numbing her body and although it made it harder for her to move she was thankful for the effect it was having on her sore body.

 Closing her eyes she moved her fingers along the sharp contours of the mirror that had been embedded in her leg.
 Questions assailed her, what had happened to Yates?
 Was Mornhavon gone or just wounded?
 Where were the others in the party; Lynx, Telagioth, Ealdaen and Lhean?
 She would never know.